ixvu/w4111_wiki/transactions.md

          * We see a non-conflict serializable schedule where some edges connect T1 to T2 and some connect T2 to T1.
 ![](https://github.com/harrybari/w4111ScribeNotes/blob/master/newgraphcycle.PNG)

 #VIII.
-Conflict Serializabilizable issues
+Conflict Serializability issues
 * There are several potential problems with conflict serializability which we will discuss below:
    * **Not recoverable**
           * T1:`R(A) W(A)`&emsp;&emsp;&emsp;&emsp;`R(B)ABORT`
           * T2:&emsp;&emsp;&emsp;&emsp;`R(A)COMMIT`
-          * In this case, T1 operates on object A but finally T1 decides to abort this modification(In reality, it might happen when T1 read another value B and find something wrong and need to abort the former modification).
-However, due to T2 have commit this modification, the abort is unsuccessful.
+          * In this case, T1 operates on object A but later decides to abort this modification(In reality, it might happen when T1 reads another value B and finds something wrong with B, requiring an abort on the former modification).
+However, before it can abort, T2 commits the modification, rendering the abort unsuccessful.
    * **Cascading Rollback**
           * T1:`R(A) W(B) W(A)`&emsp;&emsp;&emsp;&emsp;`ABORT`
           * T2:&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;`R(A)W(A)`
-          * In this case, T2 read the uncommitted data updated by T1, but T1 abort is shortly.
-Although T1 only want to abort itsefl modification for A, the T2's modification is aborted as well because A has not been committed.
+          * In this case, T2 reads the uncommitted data updated by T1, but T1 aborts right after.
+Although T1 only want to abort its own modification on A, T2's modification is aborted as well because T2 had not committed its modifications on A.

 * What should we do?
    * **Lock-based concurrency control**
-       * The idea is to have a shared(read) and exclusive(write) lock before op.
+       * The idea is to have a shared(read) lock where both parties can perform the function and exclusive(write) lock where only one party can write on an object at a time.
                * The original idea is not so useful in the following case:
                * T1  `R(A) W(A)`&emsp;&emsp;&emsp;&emsp;`R(B) ABORT`
                * T2 &emsp;&emsp;&emsp;&emsp;`R(A) COMMIT`